 Property Coverage: Insuring Your Gear

+Even a small number of electronics can add up to big dollars.
 As a media producer and digital nomad, I carry a lot of expensive gear with me when I travel.
 This could include: a DSLR camera, Rode microphone, laptop, external hard drive, iPhone —the list goes on.
 I want to know that if my bag is lost in transit (I usually fly carry on, so that’s not gonna happen), or I get robbed, that I’ll get some money back for the tools I use to make a living.

 That’s why I always choose travel insurance with solid coverage up to $3,000.

-Here’s what World Nomads typically offers:
+Here’s what World Nomads typically offers according to their website:

 It’s Ok to be Basic…Sometimes